City Office REIT (NYSE:CIO) Issues FY 2022 Earnings Guidance

-CIO has been the topic of several recent analyst reports.
-Royal Bank of Canada lowered shares of City Office REIT from an outperform rating to a sector perform rating and set a $19.00 target price on the stock. in a research note on Friday, November 19th.
-StockNews.com downgraded City Office REIT from a buy rating to a hold rating in a research report on Friday, February 25th.
-Finally, Zacks Investment Research lowered City Office REIT from a strong-buy rating to a hold rating in a report on Monday, March 7th.
-Five analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Hold and an average target price of $18.33.
+A number of equities analysts recently weighed in on the stock.
+Zacks Investment Research downgraded shares of City Office REIT from a strong-buy rating to a hold rating in a report on Monday, March 7th.
+StockNews.com downgraded shares of City Office REIT from a buy rating to a hold rating in a report on Friday, February 25th.
+Five investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $18.33.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, January 25th.
-Investors of record on Tuesday, January 11th were paid a $0.20 dividend.
-This is an increase from City Office REIT’s previous quarterly dividend of $0.15.
-This represents a $0.80 annualized dividend and a yield of 4.66%.
-The ex-dividend date of this dividend was Monday, January 10th.
-City Office REIT’s dividend payout ratio is currently 7.40%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 22nd.
+Shareholders of record on Friday, April 8th will be given a dividend of $0.20 per share.
+The ex-dividend date is Thursday, April 7th.
+This represents a $0.80 dividend on an annualized basis and a yield of 4.55%.
+City Office REIT’s dividend payout ratio (DPR) is 7.40%.

-Several large investors have recently bought and sold shares of the company.
-Marshall Wace LLP purchased a new position in City Office REIT during the fourth quarter worth approximately $44,000.
-Millennium Management LLC purchased a new position in shares of City Office REIT during the 2nd quarter worth $139,000.
-Mackenzie Financial Corp acquired a new position in shares of City Office REIT during the 4th quarter valued at about $296,000.
-Squarepoint Ops LLC grew its holdings in shares of City Office REIT by 58.6% in the fourth quarter.
-Squarepoint Ops LLC now owns 20,619 shares of the real estate investment trust’s stock valued at $407,000 after purchasing an additional 7,619 shares during the period.
-Finally, Deutsche Bank AG increased its position in City Office REIT by 5.5% during the fourth quarter.
-Deutsche Bank AG now owns 25,958 shares of the real estate investment trust’s stock worth $512,000 after purchasing an additional 1,363 shares during the last quarter.
-73.56% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+Deutsche Bank AG boosted its position in shares of City Office REIT by 5.5% in the fourth quarter.
+Deutsche Bank AG now owns 25,958 shares of the real estate investment trust’s stock valued at $512,000 after acquiring an additional 1,363 shares during the period.
+California State Teachers Retirement System boosted its position in shares of City Office REIT by 2.7% in the fourth quarter.
+California State Teachers Retirement System now owns 59,971 shares of the real estate investment trust’s stock valued at $1,183,000 after acquiring an additional 1,567 shares during the period.
+Marshall Wace LLP bought a new stake in shares of City Office REIT in the fourth quarter valued at about $44,000.
+Credit Suisse AG boosted its position in shares of City Office REIT by 9.3% in the fourth quarter.
+Credit Suisse AG now owns 36,022 shares of the real estate investment trust’s stock valued at $710,000 after acquiring an additional 3,057 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its position in shares of City Office REIT by 1.7% in the third quarter.
+Bank of New York Mellon Corp now owns 216,718 shares of the real estate investment trust’s stock valued at $3,870,000 after acquiring an additional 3,658 shares during the period.
+73.56% of the stock is owned by institutional investors.

 City Office REIT Company Profile (Get Rating)